 It’s useful to understand that both elements affect the level of comfort and support.
 The spectrum of thickness and density keeps expanding, but let’s take a look at the difference between the most commonly found figures of each.

-The choice of density of a mattress topper is very important, and is measured in pounds per cubic feet, or kg/m3 in some countries.
+The choice of density of a mattress topper is very important.
+It’s measured in pounds per cubic feet, or kg/m3 in some countries.

-Most toppers have a density ranging between 2 and 6+ pounds per cubic feet.
-Higher density usually means higher cost, but also much better support for the body and longer-lasting conformity to your body shape.
+Most toppers have a density ranging between two and six (or more) pounds per cubic feet.
+Higher density usually means higher cost, but potentially better support for the body and longer-lasting conformity to your body shape.

 3 pounds or under per cubic feet – will feel much softer and less supportive than higher densities.
 Your body will sink into it faster than higher densities.
-More light-weight and easily transported too.
+More lightweight and easily transported.

-4 to 5 pounds per cubic feet – a good option for most people, providing a balance of soft, yet supportive surface.
+4 to 5 pounds per cubic feet – a good option for most people, providing a balance of medium firmness.
 Will mold to your body a little slower than lower densities.

-1 to 2 inches – usually provides a little extra comfort, but can be quite firm if the density is also high.
+1 inch – usually provides a little extra comfort, but can be quite firm if the density is also high.
 Good for those with a firm mattress who just need a little extra comfort and support for the body.

-3 inches – a popular choice if you’re not sure which thickness to choose.
-Provides a good level of softness and support.
+2-3 inches – a popular choice if you’re not sure which thickness to choose.
+Provides a good balance of comfort and support.

 4 inches – provides even more support for the body parts that most need it.